Arrowhead Springs Hotel

-Arrowhead Springs Hotel a resort hotel, and during World War 2 Naval Convalescent Hospital Arrowhead Springs, is near the City of Arrowhead Springs, north of San Bernardino, California.
-Naval Convalescent Hospital Arrowhead Springs was a U.S. Navy medical treatment facility during World War 2.
-The hotel/hospital has an outdoor swimming pool, a 130-person theater, natural hot springs, a lake, tennis courts, and recreational facilities on 1,700 acres in the mountains.
-From 1961 to 1992, the resort hotel was the headquarters, training center and conference center of Campus Crusade for Christ.
-In May 2017, the San Manuel Band of Mission Indians purchased the resort.
+The Arrowhead Springs Hotel a historic defunct resort hotel near the City of Arrowhead Springs, north of San Bernardino, California.
+It was used as a U.S. Navy medical treatment facility during World War 2.
+From 1961 to 1992, it was the headquarters of Campus Crusade for Christ.
+In May 2017, the San Manuel Band of Mission Indians purchased the long-vacant resort.

 History

+Site

-The land was originally home to the Yuhaaviatam clan of the Serrano people.
-The site has natural hot springs, and on a nearby hill is an arrowhead-shaped natural landmark, which combines to give the place its English language name.
+The site in the San Bernardino Mountains was originally home to the Yuhaaviatam clan of the Serrano people.
+The site has natural hot springs.
+On a nearby hill is an arrowhead-shaped natural landmark, which combines to give the place its English language name.

-A small tuberculosis sanitarium center that had a natural steam cave and mud baths opened in 1864.
-An 1886 fire burnt down the sanitarium building.
+A small tuberculosis sanitarium center with a natural steam cave and mud baths opened in 1864.
+An 1886 fire burned down the sanitarium building.
 A new hotel was built in 1905 and at the same time, the Arrowhead Springs Company was founded selling bottled spring water, Arrowhead Springs water.

+In 1938 the resort was sold to Hollywood group: Jay Paley, Joseph M. Schenck, Constance Bennett, Al Jolson, Darryl Zanuck and Claudette Colbert for $800,000.
+The second resort burned down on November 23, 1938.